Automorphisms of shift spaces and the Higman--Thompson groups: the one-sided case: Connections to transducers

 We can extend the notation as follows.
 For $w\in X_n^m$, let $\pi_A(w,q)$ be the final state of the automaton which reads the word $w$ from initial state $q$.
 Thus, if $w=x_0x_1\ldots x_{m-1}$, then

 By convention, we take $\pi_A(\varepsilon,q)=q$.

-For a given state $q\in Q_A$, we call the automaton $A$ which starts in state $q$ an \emph{initial automaton}, denoted by $A_q$, and say that it is \emph{initialised} at $q$.
+For a given state $q\in Q_A$, we call the automaton $A$ which starts in state $q$ an \emph{initial automaton}, denoted by $A_q$, and say that it is \emph{initialized} at $q$.

-An automaton $A$ can be represented by a labeled directed graph, whose vertex set is $Q_A$; there is a directed edge labeled by $a\in X_a$ from $q$ to $r$ if $\pi_A(a,q)=r$.
+An automaton $A$ can be represented by a labeled directed graph, whose vertex set is $Q_A$; there is a directed edge labeled by $a\in X_A$ from $q$ to $r$ if $\pi_A(a,q)=r$.

 A \emph{transducer} is a quadruple $T=(X_T,Q_T,\pi_T,\lambda_T)$, where \begin{enumerate} \item $(X_T,Q_T,\pi_T)$ is an automaton; \item $\lambda_T:X_T\times Q_T\to X_T^*$ is the \emph{output function}. \end{enumerate} Such a transducer is an automaton which can write as well as read; after reading symbol $a$ in state $q$, it writes the string $\lambda_T(a,q)$ on an output tape, and makes a transition into state $\pi_T(a,q)$.
+We call the automaton $(X_{T}, Q_{T}, \pi_{T})$ the underlying automaton of $T$.
+Thus, the size of a transducer is the size of its underlying automaton.
 An \emph{initial transducer} $T_q$ is simply a transducer which starts in state $q$.
 Transducers which are \emph{synchronous} (i.e., which always write one letter whenever they read one letter) are also known as \emph{Mealy machines} (see \cite{GNSenglish}), although we generally will not use that language here.
 Transducers which are not synchronous are described as \emph{asynchronous} when this aspect of the transducer is being highlighted.
 In this paper, we will only work with synchronous transducers without an initial state, and, below, \textbf{we will simply call these transducers}.

 In the same manner as for automata, we can extend the notation to allow transducers to act on finite strings: we let $\pi_T(w,q)$ and $\lambda_T(w,q)$ be, respectively, the final state and the concatenation of all the outputs obtained when a transducer $T$ reads a string $w$ from a state $q$.